astropy/astropy/docs/io/fits/usage/verification.rst

     >>> h = fits.PrimaryHDU()  # create a PrimaryHDU
     >>> # Try to add an non-standard FITS keyword 'P.I.'
 (FITS does no allow
     >>> # '.' in the keyword), if using the update() method - doesn't work!
-    >>> with showwarnings():
-    ...    h.header['P.I.'] = 'Hubble'
+    >>> h.header['P.I.'] = 'Hubble' # doctest: +SHOW_WARNINGS
-    VerifyWarning Keyword name 'P.I.' is greater than 8 characters or contains characters not allowed by the FITS standard;
+    VerifyWarning: Keyword name 'P.I.' is greater than 8 characters or contains characters not allowed by the FITS standard;
       a HIERARCH card will be created.
     >>> # Have to do it the hard way (so a user will not do this by accident)
     >>> # First, create a card image and give verbatim card content (including
     >>> # the proper spacing, but no need to add the trailing blanks)